dantegates/dantegates.github.io/_posts/2026-08-31-what-is-the-posterior-and-why-does-it-matter?.md

 $$
 </div>

 The posterior makes Bayesian Inference truly unique.
 It doesn't give you just one predicted value.
-Instead, it produces _a probability distribution_ over all possible values, with each probability directly informed by data.[^fn:prediction-technicality]
+Instead, it produces _a probability distribution_ over all possible values, with each probability directly informed by data.[^prediction-technicality]

 In my own experience, it took me quite a while to recognize the full potential of this property.
-For years I would reduce Bayesian models to a mean plus or minus a confidence interval,[^fn:credible-interval-technicality] and, voilà, problem solved.
+For years I would reduce Bayesian models to a mean plus or minus a confidence interval,[^credible-interval-technicality] and, voilà, problem solved.

 While this can be a reasonable approach at times, more often, it ends up leaving value on the table, or it would simply be more prudent to use techniques that are designed to produce point estimates in the first place if that's what the job calls for.